junxit/us-congress-code/title-07/chapter-1/sec-1a.md

       - **(II)** any agreement, contract, or transaction described in section 2(c)(2)(C)(i) of this title or section 2(c)(2)(D)(i) of this title 11 So in original.
 Probably should be followed by a semicolon.
       - **(III)** any commodity option authorized under section 6c of this title; or
       - **(IV)** any leverage transaction authorized under section 23 of this title;
-    - **(ii)** for compensation or profit, and as part of a regular business, issues or promulgates analyses or reports concerning any of the activities referred to in clause (i).
+    - **(ii)** for compensation or profit, and as part of a regular business, issues or promulgates analyses or reports concerning any of the activities referred to in clause (i);
     - **(iii)** is registered with the Commission as a commodity trading advisor; or
     - **(iv)** the Commission, by rule or regulation, may include if the Commission determines that the rule or regulation will effectuate the purposes of this chapter.
   - **(B)** *Exclusions* Subject to subparagraph (C), the term “commodity trading advisor” does not include—